LukePappa/Ourism/text.md

-The divine essence of existence may be called Ennea.
-Attunement to Ennea is one's true purpose, yielding disciplined ascetic practice, social conduct, emotional regulation, and labor.

 God is the creator of the universe, whose nature is beyond it.
-God projects divine love onto
+God projects divine love onto creation, which is as real and perceptible as truth.
+Surrendering oneself completely to it yields disciplined ascetic practice, social conduct, emotional regulation, and labor.

+Existence itself can be thought of as comprising spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
+Consequently, sapience is such a rare and significant privilege that personally gaining it defies coincidence.
+To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch of ever-deepening attunement to God's love.